 Make du'a on the night of Eid - The Messenger of Allah (saw) said, 'There are five nights on which du'a is not rejected: the first night of Rajab, the fifteenth night of Sha`ban, Thursday night, the night before Eid al-Fitr and the night before Eid al-Nahr (al-Adha)'.
 (As-Suyuti)

-Take Ghusl before the Eid Salah - As Muslims, hygiene is a fundamental part of our religion and as Ibn Abbas narrated: 'The Messenger of Allah (saw) used to have a bath on the day of Fitr' [Ibn Majah].
-We are encouraged to do the same and in doing so we make sure that gatherings and family festivities are an enjoyable affair.
+Make Ghusl before the Eid Salah - As Muslims, cleanliness is a fundamental part of our religion.
+Ibn 'Abbas narrated, 'The Messenger of Allah (saw) used to have a bath on the day of Fitr'.
+[Ibn Majah] We are encouraged to do the same and, in doing so, we make sure that gatherings and family festivities are an enjoyable affair.